No Bake Snickerdoodle Energy Bites

 Food processor- if you don’t have a food processor, you could also use a high-quality blender for these no bake energy bites.

-I love using food processor with a removable blades to ensure no leftovers is stuck underneath of the blades.
+I love using food processors with removable blades to ensure no leftovers are stuck underneath the blades.

 Cookie dough scoop- optional, but I love using it to make them all the same size and visually more appealing.